kyamagu/mexopencv/README.markdown

 The OpenCV windows package contains c++ binary files compiled with `_SECURE_SCL=1` flag, but mex command in Matlab does not use this option by default, which results in `Invalid MEX file` or segmentation fault on execution.
-The current version of `cv.make` script adds `_SECURE_SCL=1` flag in the build command and should have no problem with the distributed binary package.
+The current version of `mexopencv.make` script adds `_SECURE_SCL=1` flag in the build command and should have no problem with the distributed binary package.

 If you see `Invalid MEX file` or segmentation fault with manually built OpenCV dll's, first make sure you compile OpenCV with the same `_SECURE_SCL` flag to